Reassociated object has dirty collection reference

 ...

-When I closely inspect the source code in OnLockVisitor.processCollection() metod, I saw that my Owner instance is attached successfully, and Set instance, mapping 1:M association between Owner-Pet is of type PersistentSet.
-Everything looked fine until coming to a point at which snapshot, corresponding to PersistentSet instance is checked for validity.
-At this point Hibernate was identifying that snapshot instance was invalid because some of its attributes, key, role for example, were NULL!
+When I closely inspect the source code in OnLockVisitor.processCollection() method, I saw that my Owner instance is attached successfully, and Set instance, mapping the 1:M association between Owner-Pet, is of type PersistentSet.
+Everything looked fine until coming to a point at which the snapshot, corresponding to the PersistentSet instance, is checked for validity.
+At this point, Hibernate was identifying that the snapshot instance was invalid because some of its attributes, key, role for example, were NULL!

-It was obvious that at the point of save operation some part of PersistentSet is not initialized fully.
-When I put a session.flush() statement after save operation, and executed the code block again, the error just disappeared!
-When I inspected those attributes, which were uninitialized before, were fully initialized this time.
+It was obvious that at the point of the save operation, some part of PersistentSet is not initialized fully.
+When I put a session.flush() statement after the save operation and executed the code block again, the error just disappeared!
+When I inspected those attributes, which were uninitialized before, they were fully initialized this time.

 The above code piece is actually only a test case.
-I actually came up with this error in a project where Spring declerative transaction management is active, and HibernateTransactionManager is used to manage transactions.
+I actually came up with this error in a project where Spring declarative transaction management is active, and HibernateTransactionManager is used to manage transactions.
 As the save logic executed inside a transactional method, I had expected an immediate flush at the point of TX commit.
-However, when I checked log messages, there was no log messages indicating flush operation after TX commit.
-When I returned back to place where declerative transaction is configured for this operation, and noticed that there was a readOnly=true attribute in the TX definition!
+However, when I checked log messages, there were no log messages indicating a flush operation after TX commit.
+When I returned back to the place where declarative transaction is configured for this operation, I noticed that there was a readOnly=true attribute in the TX definition!

 As this attribute changes FlushMode to MANUAL in Hibernate, as long as we don’t call session.flush() explicitly, there will be no flush.
-As a result, code which first saves an entity in one session, and then tries to attach it with another session will face with the above error.
+As a result, code which first saves an entity in one session and then tries to attach it with another session will face the above error.

-readOnly=true attribute is useful when we try to implement conversations together with Spring and Hibernate, however in our case Session’s lifetime was bound till the end of HTTP request.
+readOnly=true attribute is useful when we try to implement conversations together with Spring and Hibernate, however, in our case, the Session’s lifetime was bound till the end of the HTTP request.
 Obviously, it was mistakenly placed in this case.
-However, this error warns us that if we employ long running Sessions and somehow evict an instance after saving it and then try to reattach it before flush, we will have the same error.
-Just keep in your mind!
+However, this error warns us that if we employ long-running Sessions and somehow evict an instance after saving it and then try to reattach it before flush, we will have the same error.
+Just keep it in your mind!